 Who would have thought a casual work friendship would eventually lead to an overseas wedding invite and this profound trip of a lifetime?

 I had never really travelled before, *gulp*.
-Sure, I have done some pretty cool family vacays and one trip to England to visit my sister… but nothing like this!
+Sure, I have done some pretty cool family vacations and one trip to England to visit my sister—but nothing like this!
 I knew I wanted to go to Jordan, and I was pretty sure I wanted to tack on another week somewhere else, and I knew I wanted a travel buddy!

 So out one night with girlfriends and too much Barefoot wine, I convinced Melissa, who at the time was just a friend-of-a-friend, to join me on the adventure!
 Obviously, we were looking forward to the trip, but it turned out half the fun was planning it and letting our imagination take the steering wheel!

 I had always considered myself to be strong and independent.
-But there’s no way to feel more strong and independent than when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled-up Lonely Planet, looking for a restaurant that you had read about.
+But there’s no way to feel more strong and independent than when you’re wandering through Kadıköy market on the Asian side of Istanbul, solo, with a rolled-up Lonely Planet, looking for a particular restaurant.

 I ended up stopping and asking for help.
 STROKE OF LUCK!
 The person I asked for help didn’t speak English but called a friend of his at another shop over to help me out.
 That friend hurried over, and she almost literally took me by my hand and walked me the 20 minutes to the restaurant.